Rangi42/polishedcrystal/FAQ.md

 * **Evolve in battle:** Allows your Pokémon to evolve in the middle of a battle if their evolution conditions are met.
 * **Color variation:** Enables color variation [inspired by Stadium](https://bulbapedia.bulbagarden.net/wiki/List_of_alternately_colored_Pok%C3%A9mon_in_the_games#Pok.C3.A9mon_Stadium).
 DVs will subtly vary Pokémon colors.
 This applies to normal and shiny Pokémon.

-If you need to change these options after starting a game, press Left+B at the title screen to reset them.
+If you need to change these options after starting a game, press Left+B at the title screen (the screen of the running Suicune) to reset them.

+### How can I change the current time?

+Press Down+B at the title screen (the screen of the running Suicune) to reset the clock.

 ### What happened to Nuzlocke Mode?